forEmployersToReview/point-of-sale/README.md

 ### Installing
-1st: Clone the github repo by running `git clone https://github.com/Elifaz/point-of-sale.git` then run `npm install && npm start` from the root directory of the cloned repo to start the application on port 3000.
+1st: Clone the github repo by running `git clone https://github.com/Elifaz/point-of-sale.git`
+2nd: run `npm install && npm start` from the root directory of the cloned repo to start the application on port 3000.

 ## API
 There is no .env configuration necessary for this app.